 - Call all vets in your local area and inform them your puppy is missing.
 Leave your name and contact phone number and describe your puppy to them, (i.e. its breed, age, colour, its name and where it was last sighted). - Call your local council and the closest shelter to you to inform them of your missing puppy, leaving your contact number and your puppy's microchip number with them. - Make up missing dog posters and stick them up in your local area, e.g. parks, coffee shops, shopping centres, local vets and on light posts.
 Ensure you put a current photo of your dog on the flyer, your mobile number, your puppy's name and where he was last seen.
 We also recommend stating there is a reward for returning your puppy.
 If your puppy is scared of strangers and is likely to run if somebody tries to catch him, please note this on your flyer. - Rally the troops.
 Ask your friends and family to help you start a search for your puppy.
 The first 24 hours are very important and you have the best chance of finding your puppy in this time.
 Give your search troop missing dog posters so they can hand them out.
 Give your helpers some treats in case your puppy is scared and needs to be lured to safety.
-Tell your neighbours, the delivery man, the guys from construction sites near your house, shop owners tell everyone so people can help look for your puppy. - Use social media to help you find your puppy. facebook.com/LostPetFinders facebook.com/lostpetsinnsw Go to websites like lostpetfinders.com.au and call the Lost Pets Hotline on 1300 725 640 - Be relentless in your search and don't give up.
-Dogs (and cats) often behave very unexpectedly when they have run away.
-Even if you call your dog and he is near, he may not
+Tell your neighbours, the delivery man, the guys from construction sites near your house, shop owners tell everyone so people can help look for your puppy. - Use social media to help you find your puppy. facebook.com/LostPetFinders facebook.com/lostpetsinnsw come because he is scared.
+Even if your dog is trapped somewhere he may not bark, often because he has been taught not to bark to elicit attention.